Rasic2/gvasp/docs/source/functions/movie/opt.rst

    :maxdepth: 2
    :caption: Contents:

-One can use :program:`QVasp` to visualize the optimization trajectory, only need run the command below:
+One can use :program:`GVasp` to visualize the optimization trajectory, only need run the command below:

 .. code-block:: bash

-    QVasp movie opt
+    gvasp movie opt

 and the :file:`movie.arc` will output in the workdir.